Judeck/A-Heuristic-Algorithm-for-the-K--Clique-Problem/README.md

-# A recommendation movie system
+# A Heuristic Algorithm for the K- Clique Problem